uiceds/syllabus/manuscript.md

 By the end of this module, you should be able to:

-Learn and apply fundamental machine learning concepts
+apply fundamental machine learning concepts

 #### Module 9 Readings and Lectures